apoorvam1/LeetCode/Concepts/Concurrency/Executor Service/Part-1.md

 **What is the ideal number of threads for an application?**

-- If the run method is CPU extensive and application has a lot of threads the threads scheduler will keep swapping threads execution on CPU.
+- If the run method is CPU intensive and application has a lot of threads the threads scheduler will keep swapping threads execution on CPU.
 This might hinder the application performance.
 The solution would be to have number of threads = number of CPU cores.

 - If the run method is IO intensive, all the threads might go to waiting state at some point.
 That will leave all CPUs unutilized and no threads left in the pool.
 In such cases it might be ideal to keep the thread pool size high.
 Exact number depends on the average wait time.